poiou123/DockerImages/PostmanToHTML/README.md

 # Postman collection to Swagger HTML
-This image is to get a ccolection stored on Postman and generates a HTML page with documentation on the API.
+This image is to get a colection stored on Postman and generates a HTML page with documentation on the API.

 ## Build Image

-To build that image you need to pass 2 args, "Postman_api_Key" and "Collection_id".
+To run that image you need to pass 2 env vars, "Postman_api_Key" and "Collection_id".

 To obtain it go to Postman, on you collection, choose share and thene "via API".